 First Plymouth Congregational Church has an active Outreach Ministry reaching out to the greater community and educating the congregation in ways to help others.
 The Outreach Ministry receives nominations for the “Share-the-Plate” program from parishioners and the wider community.
 Each Sunday the worship service hosts a “Moment for Mission” segment where a representative of the recipient organization speaks to the needs and successes of their organization.
 80% of the funds collected during the service for “Share-the-Plate” flow through the church to the organization.
 The remaining 20% is retained in the Outreach Ministry fund for future educational programs and other outreach purposes.

-The Share-the-Plate recipient for February 2017 is:
+The Share-the-Plate recipient for December 2017 is First Plymouth’s Rwanda Project.

 Some of the Former Recipients: